 Department of Nursing

 Programs in the Department of Nursing prepare students for in-demand careers.
-More than 1.1 million new registered nurses will be needed by 2022, according to the Bureau of Labor Statistics.
+About 200,000 new job openings for nurses are projected every year to 2030, according to the Bureau of Labor Statistics.

 Whether you're just beginning your nursing education or are seeking advanced study, our nursing programs emphasize quality teaching, clinical expertise, dedicated community service, and service to the profession of nursing.

-We offer clinical placements at major hospitals and health care facilities in Greater Hartford, interprofessional learning with students in a range of health care professions, and community-based experiences including our nationally recognized Project Horizon outreach program.
+We offer clinical placements at major hospitals and health care facilities in Greater Hartford, interprofessional learning with students in a range of health care professions, and community-based experiences.

 University of Hartford nursing graduates are employed throughout Connecticut and the region in professional leadership, practice, and education positions.